SPM Linux

 now just run this command to install SPM in user's home directory:

-; sh spm/install.sh
+; sh spm/new.sh

 note that SPM will try to download binary packages (instead of building from source),